What is the East Bay Depot for Creative Reuse?

 What do you do with the money that you make selling the materials?

-The proceeds from sales in our retail store sustain the infrastructure of the organization, including providing green jobs for our two dozen employees.
+The proceeds from sales in our retail store sustain the infrastructure of the organization, including providing green jobs for our employees.
 Income generated from sales allow us to be able to continue to collect and process donated materials for reuse by the general public and to provide art, educational, and non-profit programs.

 Do you provide tax receipts for donations?